mubaris/motivate/README.md

 ---

 ## Contribution
 The most popular way to contribute is adding [new quotes](https://github.com/avats-dev/motivate/issues/1).
 You do it by adding next JSON file in `motivate/data/` directory.
 The rule is 10 quotes per file.

+**IMPORTANT --> Name your file as `your-github-username.json` to avoid conflicts in case of consequent PRs.
+Thanks.**

 Before you submit your new JSON file, it is helpful to validate your file at this [website](https://jsonlint.com/) to make sure it is formatted correctly.